bvandewe/pyneuro/docs/guides/3-min-bootstrap.md

 Get up and running with Neuroglia in under 3 minutes!
 This quick-start guide gets you from zero to a working API in the fastest way possible.

+!!! tip "🚀 Want a Production-Ready Starting Point?"
+For a fully-featured application template with authentication, frontend, and all common concerns pre-configured, check out the [**Starter App Repository**](https://bvandewe.github.io/starter-app/).
+This guide shows the minimal hello-world approach.

 !!! info "🎯 What You'll Build"
-A minimal "Hello Pizzeria" API with one endpoint that demonstrates the basic framework setup.

-## 🚀 Quick Setup
+A minimal "Hello Pizzeria" API with one endpoint that demonstrates the basic framework setup.## 🚀 Quick Setup

 ### Prerequisites